Bloodleaf

 Why are my Bloodleaf veins fading?

-How fast does Bloodleaf grow?
+How fast does it grow?

 Should I let my Bloodleaf flower?

-Why are the lower leaves on my Bloodleaf dropping?
+Why are the lower leaves dropping?

 Three common causes, in order of likelihood: too little light, dramatic underwatering followed by overwatering (or the reverse), or a sudden cold draft.
-Stable conditions and a consistent watering schedule usually fix this within a couple of weeks.
+Stable conditions and a consistent schedule fix this within a couple of weeks.

 Can I move my Bloodleaf outdoors in summer?

-What is the difference between Iresine herbstii and Iresine lindenii?
+Iresine herbstii vs Iresine lindenii?

 βΉοΈ Bloodleaf Info